 "Welcome back to daylight Portland.
-So that's it, the last solar eclipse to been seen on this continent in this century.And as I said not until August 21st, 2017, will another eclipse be visible from North America.
+So that's it, the last solar eclipse to be seen on this continent in this century..And as I said not until August 21st, 2017, will another eclipse be visible from North America.
 That's 38 years from now.
 May the shadow of the moon fall on a world at peace" - Frank Reynolds, ABC News

 Such unbridled optimism... :(

 Pictured: Hubbard, Oregon.
 Captured on my OM-D EM5